wso2/docs-is/en/docs/get-started/access-control-and-entitlement-management.md

 Any number of policy finder modules can be plugged with the Carbon policy finder.
 You need to implement the CarbonPolicyFinderModule interface to write a new module and register it using the configuration file called `entitlement.properties.xml` in `<IS_HOME>/repository/components/features/org.wso2.carbon.identity.xacml.server_5.8.145 directory` .

-By default, WSO2 Identity Server is shipped with a Carbon registry-based policy finder module that can retrieve ppoliciesolicies from a registry collection, where the collection path is configurable using a property value in the entitlement.properties.xml file.
+By default, WSO2 Identity Server is shipped with a Carbon registry-based policy finder module that can retrieve policies from a registry collection, where the collection path is configurable using a property value in the entitlement.properties.xml file.

 All modules are initialized and policies are loaded into memory when the Carbon policy finder is used.
 Loaded policies are kept as a policy